GST on rent, rental income: Rules for renting properties

 GST applicability on rent is decided based on the use of the property.

-The goods and services tax law in India treats renting of commercial as well as residential property as a supply of service if the premises are being used for commercial purposes.
-As a result of this, GST is levied on this service.
+The goods and services tax (GST) law in India treats renting of commercial as well as residential property as a supply of service if the premises are being used for commercial purposes and thus, GST is levied on this service.

 Also read all about GST on real estate